rekmus/silgy/README.md

 ALWAYS("Server is starting");
 DBG("in a while loop, i = %d", i);
 ```
+Note: if debug level is set to 4, every call flushes the buffer.

 ### void CALL_ASYNC(const char \*service, const char \*data, int timeout)
 Call *service*.
 Timeout is in seconds.
 When the response arrives or timeout passes, app_async_done() will be called with the same *service*.